murthy1811/The-Baking-Mommy_MS2/README.md

 - Image Credits
     Carousel images
-        pic1 Photo by Diana Akhmetianova from Pexels pic2 Photo by Irina Edilbaeva from Pexels pic3 Photo by ROMAN ODINTSOV from Pexels pic4 Photo by Lisa from Pexels
+        pic1 Photo by Melissa Walker Horn on Unsplash pic2 Photo by David Holifield on Unsplash pic3 Photo by ROMAN ODINTSOV from Pexels pic4 Photo by Hayley Maxwell on Unsplash

     Assortment pictures on Main page
         infopic1 Photo by Valeria Boltneva from Pexels